 A frequent contributor to the Digest of Middle East Studies, and a dozen other academic publications, he also lectures on American Culture, Geography, history and racism.
 His current interests include the history of the Holy Land, the Beduin, land laws, Jerusalem, Kurds and Arab Christians.

-He has written about travels to Ukraine, South Africa, Barbados, Turkey, and the United Arab Emirates.
-He has interviewed politicians from the PUK to the AKP, Kurdish leader Kemal Kirkuki, former Turkish foreign minister Yasar Yakis, Condoleezza Rice and Alan Dershowitz; Nadia Murad, two Ukrainian prime ministers, the Ukrainian foreign minister, the KRG’s Falah Mustafa, Ayaan Hirsi Ali and Matthew B. Schrier, the chief rabbi of Russia Berel Lazar and five former heads of Israel’s security service; former Senegalese Prime Minister Aminata Toure, Israel’s Lebanon war commander Gal Hirsch as well as held meetings with Jabril Rajoub and attended events hosted by the Geneva Initiative.
-As feature writer he covered Israel’s elections in 2015, social protests, anti-racism demonstrations, the Laylat al-Khadr events of 2014 and 2015, Ramadan, Christmas, Samaritan high sacrifices and the Bedouin rights protest led by Ayman Odeh.
+He has written about travels to Ukraine, South Africa, Barbados, Turkey, Jordan, Egypt, Senegal and the United Arab Emirates.
+He has interviewed politicians from the PUK to the AKP, Kurdish leader Kemal Kirkuki, former Turkish foreign minister Yasar Yakis, Condoleezza Rice and Alan Dershowitz; Nadia Murad, two Ukrainian prime ministers, the Ukrainian foreign minister, the KRG’s Falah Mustafa, Ayaan Hirsi Ali and Matthew B. Schrier, the chief rabbi of Russia Berel Lazar and five former heads of Israel’s security service; former Senegalese Prime Minister Aminata Toure, Israel’s Lebanon war commander Gal Hirsch as well as held meetings with Jabril Rajoub and attended events hosted by the Geneva Initiative and spoken to Kol v’Oz and the Israel Government Fellows program at the Begin Center.

 He has covered three Gaza wars in 2009, 2012 (see here) and 2014 and has been to Gaza before Israel’s Disengagement.
 He was there the night Disengagement began.
 In Kilis he covered Turkey and the complex conflict in Syria.
 In Irbid, Jordan he met Syrian refugees and weighed how Jordan will cope.
 In Eastern Europe he followed Syrian refugees to Hungary until they closed the border in 2015.
 He has written for National Interest extensively on Kurdish issues and the war on ISIS by the peshmerga.
 For Al-Jazeera he has also covered refugees, Kurds and Iran.
 He was one of the first reporters to cover the newly liberated mass graves of Yazidis murdered by ISIS in December 2015 and has actively sought to classify the crimes as genocide.
 He has also covered security and culture in West Africa as well as written on Ukraine, Dubai and many other countries.
 Most recently he covered the Mosul Offensive and made a short documentary.